USS Gurnard (SS-254): Second, third, and fourth war patrols, May 1943 – January 1944

+Japan's Mount Fuji photographed through the periscope of the USS Gurnard (SS-254).

 Fifth, sixth, and seventh war patrols, April – November 1944

 Gurnard on 14 March 1944 off Mare Island, California, following an overhaul.

 Following overhaul at San Francisco Gurnard departed Pearl Harbor 16 April on her fifth war patrol, bound for the eastern Celebes Sea.
 On this patrol she chalked up one of the highest single-patrol tonnage scores of the Pacific war, attacking the Take Ichi convoy on 6 May and sinking 6,886-ton cargo ship Tenshinzan Maru, 6,995-ton passenger-cargo vessel Taijima Maru, and 5,824-ton passenger-cargo ship Aden Maru.
 Nearly a hundred depth charges rained down around her but she eluded the hunters and escaped undamaged.
 This vital convoy carried 40,000 troops intended to oppose Gen. MacArthur in New Guinea, and the embarked units suffered losses of nearly 50 percent.
 Gurnards next kill occurred 24 May when several torpedoes sent to the bottom the 10,090-ton tanker Tatekawa Maru.
 No further opportunities presented themselves; and Gurnard put in at Fremantle, 11 June 1944 with the completion of the patrol.

 The submarine stood out on her sixth patrol 8 July for the Banda, Molucca, Celebes, Sulu, and Mindanao Seas.
 After topping off at Darwin she patrolled off the Peleng Straits and damaged one merchantman before returning to Fremantle 5 September.

 Gurnards seventh patrol commenced 9 October after refit.
 While cruising off Borneo, she detected a five-ship enemy convoy.
 A successful attack was pressed home 3 November at the end of an 18-hour hunt, and two torpedoes demolished cargo ship Taimei Maru.
 Gurnard returned to her Australian port 17 November after this victory.